 - Keep Separate Accounts

 Many small businesses commit the mistake of using one account to manage all of their expenses.
-At times your personal expenditures can mess your business expenses.
+Unfortunately, at times your personal expenditures can mess with your business expenses.
 Even if you have a fixed budget, your personal and business expenses can create a lot of confusion.
-Sustaining a dedicated business account is essential to keep your business records up-to-date.
+Sustaining a dedicated business account is essential to keep your business records up to date.
 It also comes in handy when your business needs to secure a more significant business loan.

 In many cases, having a single account for personal and business expenses makes it difficult for a bank to track your business credit.
 Companies with strong credit enjoy increased opportunities to borrow a significant amount of money for business expansion.